Dick Van Dyke: Personal life

-On February 12, 1948, while appearing at the Chapman Park Hotel on Wilshire Boulevard in Los Angeles, he and the former Margerie Willett were married on the radio show Bride and Groom.
+On February 12, 1948, while appearing at the Chapman Park Hotel on Wilshire Boulevard in Los Angeles, Van Dyke and the former Margerie Willett were married on the radio show Bride and Groom.
 They had four children: Christian, Barry, Stacy and Carrie Beth.
 They divorced in 1984 after a long separation.
 In 1976, Van Dyke began his relationship with longtime companion Michelle Triola Marvin.
 They lived together for more than 30 years, until her death in 2009.
-On February 29, 2012, at the age of 86, Van Dyke married 40-year-old make-up artist Arlene Silver.
+Their affair, which left Van Dyke "writhing in guilt," contributed to the breakup of Van Dyke and Willett's marriage.
+On February 29, 2012, at the age of 86, Van Dyke married make-up artist Arlene Silver, 46 years his junior.
 They had met six years earlier at the SAG awards.

-Van Dyke incorporated his children and grandchildren into his TV endeavors.
-Son Barry Van Dyke, grandsons Shane Van Dyke and Carey Van Dyke along with other Van Dyke grandchildren and relatives appeared in various episodes of the long-running series Diagnosis: Murder.
-Although Stacy Van Dyke was not well known in show business, she made an appearance in the Diagnosis: Murder Christmas episode "Murder in the Family" (season 4) as Carol Sloan Hilton, the estranged daughter of Dr. Mark Sloan.
-All of Van Dyke's children are married, and he has seven grandchildren.
-His son Chris was district attorney for Marion County, Oregon, in the 1980s.
-In 1987, Van Dyke's granddaughter Jessica Van Dyke died from Reye syndrome, which led him to do a series of commercials to raise public awareness of the danger of aspirin to children.
+Van Dyke included his children and grandchildren in his TV shows.
+Son Barry Van Dyke, grandsons Shane Van Dyke and Carey Van Dyke, and other Van Dyke grandchildren and relatives appeared in episodes of Diagnosis: Murder.
+Van Dyke has seven grandchildren.
+His son Chris was district attorney for Marion County, Oregon, in the 1980s and prosecuted the I-5 Killer, Randall Woodfield.
+In 1987, Van Dyke's granddaughter, Jessica Van Dyke, died from Reye syndrome, which led him to do a series of public service announcements to raise public awareness of the danger of aspirin to children.

-Throughout his acting career he continued to teach Sunday school in the Presbyterian Church where he was an elder, and he continued to read such theologians as Martin Buber, Paul Tillich, and Dietrich Bonhoeffer.

-On August 19, 2013, it was reported that the 87-year-old Van Dyke was rescued from his Jaguar by a passerby after the car had caught fire on the US 101 freeway in Calabasas, Los Angeles County.
+Throughout his acting career Van Dyke continued to teach Sunday school in the Presbyterian Church where he was an elder, and he continued to read such theologians as Martin Buber, Paul Tillich, and Dietrich Bonhoeffer.
+On August 19, 2013, it was reported that the 87-year-old Van Dyke was rescued from his Jaguar by a passerby after the car had caught fire on the Ventura Freeway in Calabasas, Los Angeles County.
 He was not injured in the fire, although the car burned down to its frame.

 Van Dyke endorsed Bernie Sanders in the 2016 Democratic Party presidential primaries.
 In July 2016, while campaigning for Sanders, Van Dyke said of Donald Trump, "I haven't been this scared since the Cuban Missile Crisis.
 I think the human race is hanging in a delicate balance right now, and I'm just so afraid he will put us in a war.
 He scares me."
 Van Dyke again endorsed and campaigned for Sanders in the 2020 Democratic Party presidential primaries.
+Van Dyke endorsed Kamala Harris for president in the 2024 U.S. presidential election.

+In December 2024, during the California wildfires, Van Dyke had to evacuate from his home in Malibu.
+He said, "I was trying to crawl to [my] car.
+I had exhausted myself.
+I couldn't get up.
+Three neighbors came and carried me out."
+His home survived the wildfires.
+Soon afterward, Van Dyke evacuated his home again due to the January 2025 Palisades Fire.